LD Network

 Cerebral Palsy Life Expectancy

-A person with cerebral palsy usually has an average lifespan.
+A person with cerebral palsy typically has an average lifespan.

-Early diagnosis and proper therapy improve the life of people with cerebral palsy.
+Early diagnosis and proper therapy improve the quality of life for people with cerebral palsy.
 Without early intervention, there is a risk of complications with some symptoms associated with cerebral palsy.

-However, most children diagnosed early with cerebral palsy, with adjustments during the education process and later in the work environment, can have an independent life as adults.
+However, most people diagnosed with cerebral palsy receive adjustments during the education process and in the work environment, leading independent life as adults.

 Cerebral Palsy Care with LD Network

-LD Network aims to care for and support people with complex care needs and transform care for the better.
-We believe everyone deserves to have a fulfilling and meaningful life.
+LD Network provides person-centred support for people with complex care needs and transforms care for the better.
+We believe everyone deserves to have a fulfilling and meaningful life, and we make it our mission to improve the well-being of every person we serve.

-LD Network has offices at two locations: Bristol and Exeter.
-Contact us for more information and a personalised treatment plan!
+Contact us for more information and a personalised treatment plan, or visit our Exeter office.